 - Buy some Bitcoin or Ethereum from Coinbase.

 - Trade them for altcoins on Binance, HitBTC, or Changelly.
 Out of these, Binance is my preferred exchange.
-Skip this step if you’re uninterested in altcoins, of course!
+It has recently become possible to buy bitcoins on Binance directly, as well!

 - If feasible, store your coins offline in a wallet for security purposes.
 Use an inexpensive Android phone with the Coinomi wallet app, or go ultra secure with a hardware wallet like the Ledger Nano S or Trezor.